Medicare Enrolled

 What this data tells you about Dr. Sherman

-Dr. Christopher Sherman is an urology physician in Largo, FL, with 16 years in practice.
+Dr. Christopher Sherman is an urology physician in Largo, FL, with 16 years of NPI registration.
 Based on federal Medicare data, Dr. Sherman performed 9,204 Medicare services across 3,378 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Sherman received a total of $12,303 from 63 pharmaceutical and/or device companies across 462 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in urology physician.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.